Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: INTRODUCTION

 Beyond implicit bias, several works investigated the training dynamics of DLNs. \citet{berthier2023incremental} and \citet{pesme2021implicit} identified an \emph{incremental learning} or \emph{saddle-to-saddle dynamics} in DLNs with small initialization, where the parameter coordinates are sequentially activated to learn the true solution.

 \paragraph{Dynamical Mean-Field Theory.} Dynamical mean-field theory (DMFT) is a technique to reduce high-dimensional random dynamics into a low-dimensional effective process characterized by a system of integro-differential equations.
-Originally developed in statistical physics to analyze the Langevin dynamics of spin glasses \citep{sompolinsky1981dynamic,sompolinsky1982relaxational,crisanti1993spherical,cugliandolo1993analytical}, DMFT has been applied to a wide range of problems involving many degrees of freedom with random interactions; see \citet{cugliandolo2023recent} for a recent survey.
-Over the last decade, DMFT has been applied to several high-dimensional optimization and estimation problems \citep{agoritsas2018out,sarao2020marvels,mignacco2020dynamical,bordelon2022self,montanari2025dynamical}, with rigorous derivations established in certain settings \citep{celentano2021high,gerbelot2024rigorous,fan2025dynamical}.
+Originally developed in statistical physics to analyze the Langevin dynamics of spin glasses \citep{sompolinsky1981dynamic,sompolinsky1982relaxational,crisanti1993spherical,cugliandolo1993analytical}, DMFT has been applied to a wide range of problems involving many degrees of freedom with random interactions; see \citet{cugliandolo2024recent} for a recent survey.
+Over the last decade, DMFT has been applied to several high-dimensional optimization and estimation problems \citep{agoritsas2018outofequilibrium,saraomannelli2020marvels,mignacco2020dynamical,bordelon2022selfconsistent,montanari2025dynamical}, with rigorous derivations established in certain settings \citep{celentano2021highdimensional,gerbelot2024rigorous,fan2025dynamical}.

 The most closely related to ours is that of \citet{montanari2025dynamical}, who applied DMFT to wide two-layer networks and uncovered a timescale separation for generalization and overfitting.
-In a similar spirit, we study the timescale structures of gradient flow training of DLNs in Section~\ref{sec:timescale}.
+Our work differs from theirs in several aspects.
+Regarding the model, while two-layer DLNs analyzed in this work can be interpreted as a special case of a general two-layer neural network, they consider a narrow (compared to the input dimension) two-layer neural network with fully-connected first layer, while the DLN we consider has a diagonal first layer with width equal to the input dimension.
+We also consider a weight decay term not considered in their work.
+Regarding the analytical focus, we analyze timescale structures of gradient flow training in \cref{sec:timescale} in a similar spirit to \citet{montanari2025dynamical}; however, the result is qualitatively different.
+In addition, we go beyond the timescale analysis and analyze long-time behaviors of the dynamics in \cref{sec:longtime}.